jadestrong/lsp-volar/README.md

 1. use `npm/yarn` , `npm install -g @volar/server`

+# Customization

+## lsp-volar

+### `lsp-volar-take-over-mode`
+It is enabled by default.
+If you want disable it, add `(setq lsp-volar-take-over-mode nil)` to your config file.
+[What is Take Over Mode?](https://github.com/johnsoncodehk/volar/discussions/471 "What is Take Over Mode?")

 # Reference

 1. [Tutorial: nvim-lspconfig - how to set up multiple language servers](https://github.com/johnsoncodehk/volar/discussions/606 "Tutorial: nvim-lspconfig - how to set up multiple language servers")